 People don't understand how powerful our minds are, its so scary how little we actually know about the mind.

-What I do know is I was flashbacked to twelve-year-old me, panicking, drowning and visioning myself dying.
-I can't tell you how many times I swore I died and left my kids without a mom, how many times I dreamt myself dead and my family functioning well without me, only to wake up in full blown panic!
+What I do know is I was flashbacked to twelve-year-old me, panicking, drowning, and visioning myself dying.
+I can't tell you how many times I swore I died and left my kids without a mom, how many times I dreamt myself dead and my family functioning well without me, only to wake up in a full-blown panic!
 Then later think maybe they would be better off without me.
-It is so sad how dark and full of lies mental mood disorder can be thankful I knew something was wrong and was brave enough this time to speak up.
+It is so sad how dark and full of lies one's mental mood disorders can be, thankfully I knew something was wrong and was brave enough this time to speak up.
 I let my midwife know I wasn't doing well and felt crazy.
 The next step was seeing a psychiatrist, what she told me she thought I may have was something I had always given my family history.
 I shared with her that when I was a teen I was told I had manic depression, this psychiatrist explained that when I was young diagnosing bipolar disorder in children was not a common practice so many were diagnosed with manic depression as to not alarm people.
-Since I knew my past diagnoses she had me fill out one of those and it confirmed the diagnoses of bipolar disorder.
+Since I knew my past diagnoses she had me fill out one of those and it confirmed the diagnosis of bipolar disorder.
 She offered me medication but I told her I wanted to try treating it with therapy.
 So I made a call to my therapist and let her know I needed to go back to having weekly appointments.

 I share my story because Maternal Mental Health is IMPORTANT.
 We, moms, are raising future generations who need to know that sometimes mental health is a part of someones normal and its ok to get help.